 Yes, it’s true that sometimes the Lord used his prophets of old to speak judgement on people or nations.
 However, that was in very specific circumstances.
 It was also through people who were already well established and recognised in the prophetic ministry.

-As you are learning, encourage people and show them that they are loved.
+As you are learning how to prophesy accurately, encourage people and show them that they are loved.
 It’s difficult to go wrong with this, even if you manage to miss what the Lord is trying to say to them.